 Today, 30 operational GBIs protect the United States against a medium ICBM raid size launched from current regional threats.
-If at some point in the future this capability is determined to be insufficient for protection of the U.S. homeland, we are developing options to increase the capacity of operational GBIs and accelerate the delivery of new sensor and interceptor capabilities.
-These hedge options could be implemented in anticipation of or following indications and warnings of a large or complex ICBM threat or if the SM-3 IIB or BMD sensor technology efforts incur significant technical delays.
-The Department is committed to brief Congress soon on the results of our ongoing BMD hedge analysis and our recommended hedge strategy.
+If this capability is determined to be insufficient for protection of the U.S. homeland based on intelligence estimations of future threats, we have options to increase the number of operational GBIs and accelerate the delivery of new sensor and interceptor capabilities.
+The Department is committed to brief Congress soon on the results of our ongoing BMD analysis and our recommended hedge strategy.